 It is spread by wind, but needs water on the leaves e.g rainwater / dew to infect the plants.

-The symptoms are white patches of fungus that appear on undersides of the leaves,and correspond to light yellowish patches on the surface of the leaves.
+White patches of fungus appear on undersides of the leaves,and correspond to light yellowish patches on the surface of the leaves.

 The problem is seldom serious in the UK, which is fortunate as no control is available.